 Certain groups within the population are more likely than others to live in a low income household.
-In Brent, our Annual Residents Survey (2021) analysis shows that those living on lower incomes are more likely to be from Black ethnic groups; residents with a disability or long-term illness; older residents; those with no qualifications; those who are not in work; and those who live in social housing.
+In Brent, survey analysis shows that those living on lower incomes are more likely to be from Black ethnic groups; residents with a disability or long-term illness; older residents; those with no qualifications; those who are not in work; and those who live in social housing.

-The proposal regarding increasing council tax has the potential to negatively impact on families and residents from middle and lower socioeconomic groups.
+The proposal regarding increasing council tax has the potential to negatively impact on families and residents from lower socio-economic groups.
 This will be mitigated by early and accessible communication with residents affected, continuing to offer support for vulnerable residents, and more effective working with partners to ensure resources are used effectively.